Quezon: Early history

-Spanish colonial period
+Spanish colonial era

 Originally, what now forms Quezon was divided among the provinces of Batangas, Laguna, and Nueva Ecija.
 However, at different points in time, the boundaries of Quezon changed and included parts of Aurora, Marinduque, and Camarines Norte.
-At the early period of Spanish colonization, the province of Aurora was called El Principe, Infanta was called Binangonan de Lampon and southern Quezon was called Kalilayan.
+At the early period of Spanish colonization, the province of Aurora was called El Principe, Infanta was called Binangonan de Lampon, and southern Quezon was called Kalilayan.
 The first European to explore the area was Juan de Salcedo in 1571–1572, during his expedition from Laguna to Camarines provinces.

 In 1574, Father Diego de Oropesa founded the town of Bumaka, now known as the municipality of Gumaca.

-In 1591, the province was created and was called Kaliraya or Kalilayan, after the capital town which later became Unisan.
+In 1591, through Governor General Gómez Pérez Dasmariñas, the province was created and was called Kaliraya or Kalilayan, after the capital town which later became Unisan.

 In 1595, the Diocese of Cáceres was established by Pope Clement VIII as a suffragan of Manila.
 The diocese covered the entire Bicolandia region plus the towns in Kalilayan, and the Contracosta towns.
 At that time, the towns on the eastern seaboard were pertained to as the Contracosta and included towns from Mauban, Binangonan de Lampon, to El Principe.

 The destruction of Kalilayan in 1604 by a big fleet of Moro pirates caused the inhabitants to transfer to Palsabangon (Pagbilao).
 Depredation and plunder by the Moros from Jolo and Brunei were rampant during the 1600s.
 Slavery is one reason for the proliferation of these raids.
 A padron for Calilaya was ordered after Tayabas suffered severely from Moro raids.
 It is said that 187 people were either captured or killed while 400 people fled.
-Fear from these raids are the primary reason as to the permanent movement of settlements along the coast further inland as well as a general decline in population.
-Frequent invasions by the moros disrupted the food production in the province, affecting the nutrition of its inhabitants.
+Fear from these raids is the primary reason as to the permanent movement of settlements along the coast further inland as well as a general decline in population.
+Frequent invasions by the moros disrupted food production in the province, affecting the nutrition of its inhabitants.
 Maternal malnutrition was even cited as one of the primary causes of infant mortality at that time.
-By 1701, the previously densely settled coastal areas of the province, was described as consisting of rancherias whose inhabitants depended on wild products.
+By 1701, the previously densely settled coastal areas of the province, were described as consisting of rancherias whose inhabitants depended on wild products.

 In 1705, the Military Comandancia of Nueva Ecija was created and was governed by Governor General Fausto Cruzat y Góngora.
-It included huge swathes of Central Luzon, the Contracosta towns as well as the Kalilayan area.
+It included huge swathes of Central Luzon, the Contracosta towns as well as the Kalilayan area and Polillo Islands.
+But Nueva Ecija was still part of La Pampanga province at that time.
+Since Contracosta & Kalilayan were part of La Laguna province at that time before including them in Nueva Ecija, they became jointly ruled by La Pampanga & La Laguna provinces.

 In 1749, the capital was transferred to the town of Tayabas, from which the province got its new name.